jkeam/jquery-growl/README.md

     <script type="text/javascript">
       $.growl({ title: "Growl", message: "The kitten is awake!", url: "/kittens" });
-      $.growl({ title: "Growl", message: "The kitten is awake!", anchor: "#our-cats" }); //will scroll so that element with id our-cats is in view
+      $.growl({ title: "Growl", message: "The kitten is awake!", anchor: "#our-cats" }); //will scroll so that element with id our-cats is in view.  can also add anchorTop if you want to add space either on top or bottom of the scroll to position
       $.growl.error({ message: "The kitten is attacking!" });
       $.growl.notice({ message: "The kitten is cute!" });
       $.growl.warning({ message: "The kitten is ugly!" });